North Korea and the US: Nuclear Threats

 By 2005, North Korea had committed to abandoning all nuclear weapons and existing nuclear programmes, whilst the US affirmed it had no intention of attacking or invading North Korea.
 The agreement also covered the establishment of a permanent peace treaty to replace the 1953 armistice and the normalisation of US-North Korea diplomatic relations.

 However, when talks subsequently broke down in 2006, North Korea carried out its first nuclear test.
-There followed a cycle of tests and escalating UN sanctions complicated by frequent and large-scale US-South Korean military exercises that characterised the failed years of Obama’s ‘strategic patience’ – waiting it out for regime change under the pressure of restrictions.
+There followed a cycle of tests and escalating UN sanctions complicated by frequent and large-scale US-South Korean military exercises that characterised the years of Obama’s ‘strategic patience’ approach – waiting it out for regime change under the pressure of restrictions.